BSc Nursing Syllabus and Subjects 2025 - Semester Wise, Electives, Books

 B.Sc Nursing Projects

 B.Sc Nursing 4th-year subjects include a final research project where students can do independent research on their chosen topic.
-Projects help the students to learn about a specific topic or specialization in greater depth and detail.
+Projects help the students to learn about a specific topic or specialisation in greater depth and detail.
 Below are examples of some popular research essays:

 • Study on Pathology and Genetics